 And there are more.
 Inclusivity lays the foundation for a diverse and inclusive workforce that reflects our customer base.
 This supports the brands of organizations that value diversity and inclusion.
 Building a foundation for hiring various candidates is the first step to creating an inclusive work environment.
 This has a positive impact on the bottom line of your business.
 Companies with a diverse workforce have proven to outperform the national industry average financially.

-From a sustainability and growth perspective, inclusive employment practices underpin the future of every organization.
+From a sustainability and growth perspective, diverse hiring practices and inclusive employment practices underpin the future of every organization.
 Many companies were already looking to hire from global talent pools before the pandemic, helping to overcome skill and knowledge gaps.
 Today, it is even more important to think globally when hiring.
 It is To do that, we need an organization that accepts diverse candidates from all over the world.

 How to create an inclusive interview process